Beef Wellington

 Rough Puff Pastry

-Lastly, we have the pastry.
-We have 2 options here.
-We can either use shop bought puff pastry or we can make our own rough puff pastry.
+Lastly, we have the crisp, flaky pastry.
+You have 2 options here.
+You can either use a good quality shop bought puff pastry or you can make our own rough puff pastry.
 Either way the wellington will turn out great!
 If you did want to make your own pastry, I’d recommend making a batch & a half of our seriously flaky rough puff pastry.

 How To Assemble A Beef Wellington